 Allowing heavier trucks also runs counter to the goal of leveraging private investment in our nation’s infrastructure.
 Over the last decade, freight rail has invested billions of dollars at the nation’s ports to quickly transfer thousands of intermodal containers to and from the decks of massive cargo ships.
 Because intermodal rail decks are not designed to double-stack 91,000-pound containers on freight trains, lawmakers would negate the benefits of billions of dollars of private freight rail investment that has occurred in recent decades.

 Moving more freight by rail also helps our nation achieve important environmental policy goals, such as reduced fuel consumption and greenhouse gas emissions.
 Trains, on average, are four times more fuel efficient than trucks.
-That means that moving freight by rail instead of trucks reduces greenhouse gas emissions by an average of 75%.
+That means that moving freight by rail instead of trucks reduces greenhouse gas emissions up to 75%, on average.

 An Unpopular Approach